 The Anker SoundCore Life P2 are decently comfortable, but their in-ear design creates a bit of a plunger feeling in the ear.
 Like the Anker SoundCore Liberty Air 2, they come with five different sizes of silicone tips, which is great.

 The Anker SoundCore Life P2's controls are disappointing.
 Unfortunately, there's no volume control, and since there's no companion app, the controls can't be customized.
-On the upside, they're fairly easy to use and have good feedback thanks to their physical, clicky buttons.
+On the upside, they're fairly easy to use and their physical, clicky buttons help them provide better feedback than earbuds with touch controls, like the JLab Audio JBuds Air Executive Truly Wireless.

 Like most in-ear headphones, the Anker SoundCore Life P2 don’t trap any heat inside your ear, so you shouldn’t notice a difference in temperature when wearing them.
 This makes them a good option for sports as you shouldn’t sweat more than usual.